alphagov/govuk_frontend_toolkit/README.md

 Media query and IE helpers.
 These make producing responsive layouts and attaching IE specific styles to elements really easy.

+To use the IE conditionals you will need to add extra stylesheets for each IE which look like:

+    // BASE STYLESHEET FOR IE 6 COMPILER

+    $is-ie: true;
+    $ie-version: 6;

+    @import "application.scss";

+Where `application.scss` is the name of your base stylesheet.

 #### media